apache/incubator-kie-tools/scripts/README.md

 It will look for the current RC images available on [quay.io](https://quay.io/organization/kiegroup) to increase the rc tag accordingly then push the new tag so it can be tested by others.
+If there is no need to update the tag, there is the option to override it, just set the flag "-o".

 ### Updating Kogito Images Service artifacts